-Melissa (Moose) Alperin, Director
+Melissa (Moose) Alperin, Assistant Professor of Practice and Director

 The Executive Master of Public Health (EMPH) is a distance-based master of public health program designed to meet the needs of public health professionals and other professionals with a strong interest in the field.
 The 42 credit-hour program allows working professionals with at least three years of professional experience to remain employed while pursuing an advanced degree that will enable them to remain competitive and meet the challenges of public health in the future.